-If you're not an early riser but still need a decent it of caffeine to get you moving, then we've got you covered for the best places for brunch - that time of day that's not quite breakfast or lunch.
-In the city, by the beach, suburbs or Hills, from sweet to savoury, it's all here for the munching - or is that brunching?
+If you're not an early riser but still need a decent hit of caffeine to get you moving, then we've got you covered for the best places for brunch - that time of day that's not quite breakfast or lunch.
+City to the beach, suburbs or Hills, it's all here for the munching - or is that brunching?

 The Loose Caboose, Hindmarsh

-Sitting just beyond the green belt encircling central Adelaide
+Sitting just beyond the green belt encircling Adelaide

-Ebenezer Place – a back street in Adelaide’s East End - is a fine example of the wave of inner-city renewal that has attracted exciting new ventures from hospitality entrepreneurs.
+– a back street in Adelaide’s East End - is a fine example of the wave of inner-city renewal that has attracted exciting new ventures from hospitality entrepreneurs.
+At Sad: Café

-Equally fast-paced is the vibe at Big Table, which while not an actual “big table” is big on flavour and service.
-Being in the markets means everything is supremely fresh and while dishes like the Big Brekkie are not necessarily the most aesthetically pleasing in presentation, they’re packed with flavour.
+- which, while not an actual “big table”, is big on flavour and service.
+Being inside the market means everything is supremely fresh and while dishes like the Big Brekkie are not necessarily the most aesthetically pleasing in presentation, they’re packed with flavour.

-Think of a delicious breakfast with thick fresh bread for mopping up the juices or green eggs and ham or even French toast.
-Warm comfort food such as porridge complete with cinnamon, honey and banana is also a hearty start to a morning spent wandering the markets.
+Think of a delicious breakfast with thick, fresh bread for mopping up the juices or green eggs and ham or even French toast.
+Warm comfort food such as porridge complete with cinnamon, honey and banana is also a hearty start to a morning spent wandering around the market.
 Bear in mind that this is not a place to linger, it’s pumping with the energy of the markets and you’ll want to get out there yourself as soon as possible.

 The Haus Hahndorf, Adelaide Hills